Joining St George in Year 7

 - Nurture Groups - Students who might need a little more care and attention in their transition (for example, those who might be the only child coming from their primary school) are invited in to school for Nurture Group sessions, which are small group sessions where they can meet other Year 6s on a smaller scale

 - Year 6 Induction Day - All Year 6 pupils who have secured a place at St George are invited to visit us in July to meet their tutor group and tutor, and sample lessons at the college.
-This year Induction Day is on WEDNESDAY 3RD JULY 2019
+For students who will join us in Year 7 in September 2020, Induction Day is on WEDNESDAY 1st JULY 2020

-- Year 5 'Taster Day' – Every July, we hold an open day for Year 5 students, giving them the chance to experience a day at secondary school before they decide on their secondary school preference.
-This year it will be on WEDNESDAY 26TH JUNE 2019
+- Year 5 'Taster Day' – This event is open to Year 5 students at our six feeder Catholic primary schools, giving them the chance to experience a day at secondary school before they decide on their secondary school preference.

 Year 7: Securing a successful Transition